How a close relationship with God can

 In this article I try hard to explain the rewards available to anyone who has developed ‘sound Christian faith’ for themselves.
 So yes, I write that it is indeed a good idea to ‘care whether God exists!’

 Now, my use of the term, “personal freedom” here may not fully equal your view of a perfect life right now.
 Despite this, please bear with me!
-I know it took time for me to grasp it all, and then put it to the test.
+I know it took time for me to grasp it all; prove it for myself.

 Firstly, this article follows on from its predecessor, “Sound faith”.
 And it’s probably best if you do read it before this article.
 In summary, I maintain faith of that level – based on firm belief in God’s existence and acceptance of essential Bible scriptures – can lead to the potential freedom in life that is the subject of this article.